Economy of Belgium

-The economy of Belgium is a highly developed, high-income, mixed economy.

-Belgium's economy has capitalised on the country's central geographic location, and has a well-developed transport network, and diversified industrial and commercial base.
+Belgium has a highly developed high-income mixed economy.
+The Belgian economy has capitalised on the country's central geographic location, and has a well-developed transport network, and diversified industrial and commercial base.
 Belgium was the first European country to join the Industrial Revolution in the early 19th century.
 It has since developed a highly-developed transportation infrastructure made up of ports (most notably the Port of Antwerp), canals, railways, and highways, in order to integrate its industry with that of its neighbours.
 Among OECD nations, Belgium has a highly efficient and strong social security system; social expenditure accounts for roughly 29% of GDP.

 Belgium's industry is concentrated mainly in the populous region of Flanders in the north, around Brussels and in the two biggest Walloon cities, Liège and Charleroi, along the Sillon industriel.
 Belgium imports raw materials and semi-finished goods that are further processed and re-exported.
 Except for its coal, which is no longer economical to exploit, Belgium has few natural resources other than fertile soil.
 Despite the heavy industrial component, services dominate the country's economy and account for 77.2% of Belgium's gross domestic product (GDP), while agriculture accounts for 0.7%.

 With exports equivalent to over two-thirds of the country's gross national income (GNI), Belgium depends heavily on world trade.
 Belgium's trade advantages are derived from its central geographic location and a highly skilled, multilingual, and productive work force.
 One of the founding members of the European Community, Belgium strongly supports deepening the powers of the present-day European Union (EU) to integrate European economies further.
 About three-quarters of its trade is with other EU countries.
 In 2021, Belgium's public debt was about 108% of the country's gross domestic product (GDP).